gholtzap/kingston-invest/README.md

 ## Strategies
 #### Description: <br>
 Here you can run strategies that I have formulated throughout the years.
 They are named accordingly.  <br>
-Instructions are found inside the strategies folder, read ``usage.md``.
+Instructions are found inside the strategies folder, read ``strategies/usage.md``.

 ### Formulas, explained:
-#### Stable:
-Returns: List of 10 stocks to invest X $$$ in <br>
-I wanted a baseline, very stable formula essentially guaranteed to make money.
-I did this by implementing the following steps:
-1. Calculate how volatile a stock is-- how often it fluctuates up/down.
-Store this data somewhere.
-2. Use this data to determine the top 10 most stable long-term stocks, ranked by fluctuation levels
-3. Distribute money accordingly across tickers to maximize profit
+#### A description of each formula and how it works can be found inside strategies/usage.md.

 ## Index Maker
 #### Description: <br>
 Here you can create your own custom indices.
 Want to create the next SP500?
 Test it out here. <br>
-Instructions are found inside the index-maker folder, read ``usage.md``.
+Instructions are found inside the index-maker folder, read ``index-maker/usage.md``.

 ## Timing
 Determines if it's the right time or not to buy stocks you're interested in, using the 2Q formula.<br>
-Instructions are found inside the timing folder, read ``timing.py``.
+Instructions are found inside the timing folder, read ``timing/usage.md``.

 ## Collage
 #### Description: <br>